magentabusiness/magentabusiness.github.io/_includes/docs/reference/python-rest-client.md

 ### Configure version control feature from console

-This feature is available in ThingsBoard 3.4+.
+This feature is available in IoT Hub 3.4+.
-We have designed script, based on tb-rest-client library to make example how to use ability to configure ThingsBoard from your code.
+We have designed script, based on tb-rest-client library to make example how to use ability to configure IoT Hub from your code.
 The latest source code of the script is available [here](https://github.com/thingsboard/thingsboard-python-rest-client/blob/master/examples/configure_vcs_access.py).
-In this example we configure [version control feature](/docs/user-guide/version-control) on ThingsBoard.
+In this example we configure [version control feature](/docs/user-guide/version-control) on IoT Hub.

 There are 2 possible ways to configure version control system (VCS):
 1. Using access token/password of your VCS account.